Skip to main content

 In the staging environment, customers can test out their site updates, and once satisfied push to live.

-Please Note: If you still want the staging files to be present after pushing the site to live, please checkbox "Preserve the Staging files" or they will be deleted.
+If you still want the staging files to be present after pushing the site to live, check the "Preserve the Staging files" checkbox or they will be deleted.

 Resetting a Staging Site